RichardMax-Visma/DigiHealth_Documentation/Authentication/HelseID_Auth/README.md

 ## Scopes

-Request only the scopes needed for your integration:

-- Helsenorge APIs
-- AMQP messaging
-- FHIR resources
-- Specific service endpoints
+Request only the scopes required by the specific API(s) you are calling.
+Scope names and availability are defined by NHN/Helsenorge for each API/client and may vary by environment.

 ## Sources